reportportal/kubernetes/reportportal/v4/README.md

 # K8s
 Kubernetes/Helm configs for installation ReportPortal

-This Helm project is created to setup ReportPortal with only one commando.
-It installs all mandatory services to run the application.
+This project is created to install ReportPortal on Kubernetes with Helm.
+It describes installation of all mandatory services to run the application.

-The Helm chart installation consist of the following .yaml files:
+The chart includes the following files configuration files:

 - Statefulset and Service files of: `Analyzer, Api, Elasticsearch, Gateway, Index, Mongodb, Registry, UAT, UI` that are used for deployment and communication between services.
 - PersistentVolume files: `Elasticsearch, Mongodb, Registry`